 Yeah, that’s who we played with all the time.

-Metal Church was labeled as a thrash or speed metal band, but I guess you werent thrilled about ?
+Metal Church was labeled as thrash or speed metal band, but I guess you weren’t thrilled about it?

 We weren’t, never were, really.
-We were more of a power metal, classic metal, I don’t know what to call it, but we weren’t thrash.
+We were more of power metal, classic metal, I don’t know what to call it, but we weren’t thrashed.
 We played fast a few times, but not all the time.

 And you played with Exodus, who had a very violent reputation in your area.

 Any funny stories to tell about the old school days?

 Oh god (laughs).
 Well, doing shows with Exodus was pretty crazy, but we were just part of that scene at the time.
 It was a very exciting time because that’s what was happening – there was a galvanizing sound for that generation.
 Everyone was into that whole thing.
 We were just part of it – everyone else had their own identity.
 And there you have it (laughs).

 Do you guys keep your eyes open on the metal scene, and what’s going on there?